What Happened During Tulip Mania?

 When the prices dropped, traders had to sell their holdings for a lower value.
 However, this led to a few broken relationships and lost reputations, not any tragic deaths.

 So, there was no morbid end when the Tulip Mania bubble burst.
 MacKay reported that Holland’s national economy fell apart due to the volatile market crash, but those claims appear exaggerated.
 The bubble only impacted those who were involved in the Tulip trade, and most investors were in an easily salvageable position.
 They financially recovered relatively quickly.
-On the other hand, growers did struggle to replace the lost buyers when contracts fell through.
+On the other hand, growers did struggle to replace the lost buyers when certain contracts fell through.

 What Tulip Mania Reveals About Financial Markets